babouslt/iaseg-webapp/README.md

 # to-do
 [x] fix pip versions
 [x] try tool using frontend of docker compose
-- git clone in docker image pointing to specific commit
+[x] git clone in docker image pointing to specific commit <- we just copied pasted the code, it's better (easier, more reliable)
-- upload image to dockerhub
+[] upload image to dockerhub ?
-- integrate simpleclick into iaseg
+[x] integrate simpleclick into iaseg
 - restart prediction when new clicks come
 - open an image when requesting root (http)
 - send clicks to backend
   - for simplicity we always send all the clicks, although a more efficient implementation would send only the last click